GyanendroKh/ArchPHP-JWT/README.md

 // The secret key used in encrypting the JWT.
 $secret = 'Arch01';

-// This is throw an Exception if the JWT is invalid or claims are not verified. try {
+// JWT::decode will throw an Exception if the JWT is invalid or claims are not verified. try {
   $jwt = JWT::decode($t, $secret);
 } catch(InvalidJWTException|VerifierException $e) {